 You’ll witness the coast’s complex geology up close, observing areas such as Nares Point, where the action of tectonic plates has resulted in great folds and layer cakes of rock.

 Thanks to your ship’s tenders and Zodiac boats, you’ll venture into places few people will ever see.
-You’ll navigate creeks with flourishing mangrove ecosystems, set foot on stark-white beaches, or visit the Lacapede Islands, where frigate birds and brown boobies congregate along with thousands of green turtles.
+You’ll navigate creeks with flourishing mangrove ecosystems, set foot on stark-white beaches, or visit the Lacepede Islands, where frigatebirds and brown boobies congregate along with thousands of green turtles.

 You’ll be able to look upon some of the oldest known Aboriginal rock art, and search for wildlife such as migrating humpback whales.
 And, although saltwater crocodiles prevent you from swimming in the sea, there are opportunities to go ashore and swim in watering holes or waterfall pools.

 While you’re visiting remote and unusual places, you’re in the hands of experts.
 One of my guides, Browny had lived in the Kimberley for 40 years and was writing a book about rock art.